neurlang/gospeak/README.md

 # gospeak

-A Golang Text to Speech System
+A Low-End Golang Text to Speech System

 ## Features